Luki120/iOS-Apps/README.md

 # Currently

+## Aurora

+* A vanilla password generator made both with SwiftUI and UIKit, features also a settings page with some options to customize your password.
+Maybe some day I'll make it a password generator as well.

 ## Cora

 * Shows your device's uptime in less clicks.
-No need to open terminal or go through clunky menus anymore, just launch the app from your HomeScreen.
-It works by running the shell command you'd otherwise type yourself.
-Additionally, you can choose to show some more device specific information.
+No need to open the terminal or go through clunky menus anymore, just launch the app from your HomeScreen.
+It works by running the shell command you'd otherwise have to type yourself.
+Additionally, you can choose to show some more device specific information in the settings page.

 ## NSNotifExample